AlexOlival/ayo/README.md

-# ayo! - the friendly reminder app
+# ayo - the friendly reminder app

 ## Overview
 The goal of this app is to be an easy, snappy and fun reminder app that actually works as the user expects it too.